 Secondly, their unique among even the reptile community and the care is simple, the hognose is the perfect pet for experienced or new keepers alike.

 If you are seriously considering a pet hognose for your first snake, we would recommend reading this article to ensure they fit the bill in what your expectations are.
-If at the end you are still loving these amazing snakes go right ahead as you will not be disappointed!

 Other great options are the corn snake, king snake or for more advanced snake keepers the green tree python.